Is Prozac Addictive? What You Need To Know

 This can mean making reductions at rates of 10% or less and holding a dose for a month or more as your brain adjusts to the change.

-He/she may recommend complementary therapies to enhance your psychological well-being.
 It may be hard to find a doctor who understands this approach, but it is well worth your time researching to connect with one who does.

-It can mean the difference between getting off the medication or staying stuck on it forever.
+This can mean the difference between getting off the medication or staying stuck on it forever.

-Dr. Giordano, a holistic psychiatrist at True You Psychiatry & Wellness, is happy to have helped many people successfully discontinue Prozac, SSRIs, and other psychiatric medications.
-She may recommend complementary therapies, such as mindfulness, nutritional support, and physical exercise, to enhance your psychological well-being and support a smoother transition off the medication.
+Dr. Giordano, a holistic psychiatrist at True You Psychiatry & Wellness, is happy to have helped many people successfully discontinue Prozac, SSRIs, and other prescription medications.

 Support Systems

-Withdrawal from Prozac is both physically and emotionally demanding.
 Consider joining a support group and finding others who can relate to your experience.
 It can be a frightening road, and you're not alone.